thedrp/thedrp.github.io/resources/cycle/index.md

 -----
 - Does ignoring a Random Encounter count as a Care Mistake?
 - What does count as a Care Mistake
-- How many times will a Digimon attempt to Digivolve before hitting a limit?
-(Reset by sleeping/waking?)
-- What does "stress" mean, in the manual?
-(Waking a Digimon with shakes causes stress over time)
-  - Seems to in some way make evolution more difficult to achieve.
-- Is slot determined by Special Mode results?

 # Digimon Roster
 -----